 Smallicombe Farm breeds traditional and rare breeds.
 The Devon beef cattle and Dorset Down sheep are reared outside, on our traditional pastures, and supplemented only in mid winter.
 The fields have had no chemicals added for over 30 years and are spread with manure from our own stock once a year.
 The quality of meat produced by this traditional slow growing method is quite superb.

-The pigs are either Berkshire, British Lop or Saddleback all noted for the superb flavour and texture of the meat produced.
+We breed pedigree Berkshire and pedigree British Lop pigs both noted for the superb flavour and texture of the meat produced.

 Rare Breed Pedigree Berkshire Pigs

 The Berkshire pig is a medium- small pig, black with white points (feet, snout and tip of tail), and prick ears.
 It is light boned with good meat to bone ratio.

 The flesh is noted for its texture and flavour.
 Considered to be a first class light-weight porker up to 65Kg, the Berkshire pig suits the specialist meat trade, and is ideal ‘freezer’ pig.
 Although black in colour the skin is not deeply pigmented and thus it does not suffer the same discrimination as other coloured breeds in the commercial market.